 Here is a guide:

-- Add the paint drying powder to the satin paint
+- Add the paint-drying powder to the bucket.

-Paint dryers are known to speed up paint dry time by over 50%.
+Paint dryers speed up paint drying time by over 50%.

 2. Using A Hairdryer